nucleode/nuhelmet/README.md

 </div>

-Content Security Policy (CSP) plugin with security best practices for OWASP.
+Content Security Policy (CSP) directive for fastify-helmet.
+Include some security best practices design for OWASP.
 Be like Fort Knox!

 ## Install
 `npm install nuhelmet`